A year ago I had the worst breakup of my life.

-As you may have guessed by now, there is no happy ending to this story.
+As such, there is no happy ending to this story.
 I’ve gone on with my life in the year since we parted ways, but there’s no mistaking the hole Bobby Rolando left in my heart.
-Despite my best efforts, I often find myself thinking about him, about what went wrong, about whether there was anything I could’ve done differently to avoid our estrangement.
-The truth is that no action on my part could’ve changed the outcome when Bobby’s family was bent on the destruction of our love.
-This is the sad, hard truth of the matter.
+And despite my best efforts, I often find myself thinking about him, about what went wrong, and about whether there was anything I could’ve done to avoid our estrangement.

-Despite this, I’ve managed to find consolation in other areas of life.
-One source of consolation has been the work of a thirteenth-century female troubadour, the Comtessa de Dia.
-She wrote a song about the man she loved, a man who abandoned and betrayed her after she had been true and loyal.
-Even though she died nearly a millennium before I was born and wrote her music thousands of miles from where I live, the feelings conveyed in her music have resonated with me and helped me to know I’m not alone.
+Despite this, I’ve managed to find consolation in other areas of life, one of which has been the work of a thirteenth-century female troubadour, the Comtessa de Dia.
+Living in France during the Middle Ages, she wrote a song about the man she loved, a man who betrayed her after she had been true and loyal.
+And even though she died nearly a millennium before I was born, on a continent thousands of miles away, her music has helped me to realize I’m not alone.

-Another source of consolation has been the relationship I’ve developed with the land around Occoneechee Mountain, where I frequently hike.
-I often think of Bobby when I go there because of our shared interest in hiking and because I wanted to take him there for our first date.
-Something about the steep and craggy terrain in the park reminds me of the steep and craggy relationship that unfolded between us.
+Another source of consolation has been Occoneechee Mountain, where I frequently hike.
+When I go there, I often think of Bobby because of our shared interest in hiking and because I wanted to take him there for our first date.
+Something about the steep and craggy terrain reminds me of how precipitously our relationship came into being and how abruptly it ended.

 “Let me not to the marriage of true minds